pola-rs/r-polars/docs/docs/reference_home.md

   pl$col("mpg") + 1
 )

-# this doesn't work because it returns only 2 values:
+# this doesn't work because it returns only 2 values, while mtcars has 32 rows.
 test$with_columns(
   pl$col("mpg")$slice(0, 2)
 )